Ask Matt

 Does Matt Mahan support SB9 and SB10?

 He does not.
-These laws take away our ability to shape San Jose in a way that makes sense for us and will lead to worse traffic, more air pollution, and higher costs for local taxpayers because new growth can now go forward in a way that benefits developers, not residents.
+These laws take away our ability to shape San José in a way that makes sense for us and will lead to worse traffic, more air pollution, and higher costs for local taxpayers because new growth can now go forward in a way that benefits developers, not residents.
 Matt supports smart growth downtown and near transit and jobs in the “Urban Village” format already identified as right for growth because they are near transit and jobs.

 Matt believes all cities must be accountable for building housing for future generations, but Sacramento should not dictate exactly how and where each city should build that housing given that each city faces unique challenges and opportunities.
-San Jose, specifically, was built as a residential bedroom community for the job centers to our north and west.
+San José, specifically, was built as a residential bedroom community for the job centers to our north and west.
 As such, we face serious budget challenges that we cannot afford to exacerbate by doubling down on low-density sprawl.

 Will Matt Mahan fight for a clean environment?

-Matt is a lifelong environmentalist who has worked to bring safe, clean and now more affordable renewable energy to San Jose.
+Matt is a lifelong environmentalist who has worked to bring safe, clean and now more affordable renewable energy to San José.
 He believes we can create new high-wage jobs while we create a cleaner and safer environment – particularly if we focus on the new technologies that address climate challenges in smart new ways, including renewables and storage solutions.
-Matt believes that San Jose and Silicon Valley are uniquely positioned to benefit from state and federal investments in climate change and green energy and he is working hard to attract these industries, and the jobs and tax revenue they bring, to San Jose.
+Matt believes that San José and Silicon Valley are uniquely positioned to benefit from state and federal investments in climate change and green energy and he is working hard to attract these industries, and the jobs and tax revenue they bring, to San José.
 Matt is also committed to protecting open space, expanding our water recycling capacity, and expanding our urban forest, especially in historically underserved neighborhoods.

 What is Matt Mahan’s political party?